Canvas for Assessment AY22/23

 - Continuous Assessment / Coursework – essays, projects, reports, portfolios etc.

-The following guidance is intended to support continuous assessment/coursework and online examinations/tests during Semester 2 AY2021/22.
-The advice has been designed to help you consider what mode of submission is suitable for your students to suit the current situation and to point you towards appropriate guidance for the use of Canvas, depending on the mode of assessment.
+The following guidance is intended to support continuous assessment/coursework and online examinations/tests throughout the academic year.
+The advice has been designed to help you consider what mode of submission is suitable for your students and to point you towards appropriate guidance for the use of Canvas, depending on the mode of assessment.

 Continuous assessment /coursework refers to the regular assessment of the learning performance related to a module and is accompanied by regular feedback.
 It can replace the final examination (often used as an alternative) or it can be combined with the final examination to calculate a final grade.
 It often provides a more accurate and complete picture of the learner’s level and has a positive impact on learning.

 - Coursework-type assignments

 - Student presentations/seminars